jouellnyc/wpa-ent-mschapv2-bridge/README.md

 - NOTE1: This works Rasberry Pi OS Version "10 (buster)" (Bookwork in the future)
 - NOTE2: Steps use a low security workaround at the moment - I am just playing around in a lab env.
 Use Caution.
 - NOTE3: The expecation is the microcontroller / wifi supplicant on wlan1 will be capable of 2.4 GHZ only.
+- NOTE4: "Bridge" is just a term - there is no actual network or ethernet bridging actually happening per se

 # How To
 1. Install Buster per usual